 While many travellers enjoy their city break, they often miss out on incredible sights and sounds based away from the main tourist areas.
-Here are a few destinations where more fun awaits off-the-beaten-track, with flights available for as low as £29!
+Here are a few destinations where more fun awaits off-the-beaten-track.

 Explore Sintra’s history during your Lisbon trip

 Lisbon is expected to be one of the top destinations for holidaymakers this year, with amazing attractions such as the Jeronimos Monastery and Alfama drawing in tourists by the thousands.

 However, while there is a lot to look forward to in this stunning city, nearby Sintra is an absolute delight, offering incredible architecture, rich history and a peaceful atmosphere.
 It’s only 40 minutes away by car and 55 minutes by train, making it easily reachable for visitors interested in finding new discoveries away from the central tourist areas.

 The Park and National Palace of Pena is one of the most popular sites and is known widely as the masterpiece of King Ferdinand, who took great influence from German romanticism to plan the stunning structure.
 Standing at the second highest point of the Sintra Hills, it offers magnificent views of the region and some outstanding photo opportunities.

 Elsewhere, Adraga Beach cannot be missed.
 Based just outside of Sintra, this area is a summer paradise, boasting amazing rock formations and a laid-back atmosphere miles away from the tourists.